Yerevan: Soviet era

-Yerevan played a key role in the Armenian national democratic movement that emerged during the Gorbachev era of the 1980s.
-The reforms of Glasnost and Perestroika opened questions on issues such as the status of Nagorno-Karabakh, the environment, Russification, corruption, democracy, and eventually independence.
-At the beginning of 1988, nearly one million Armenians from several regions of Armenia engaged in demonstrations concerning these subjects, centered in the city's Theater Square (currently Freedom Square).
+Yerevan played a major role in the rise of the Karabakh movement.
+Mikhail Gorbachev's reforms of glasnost and perestroika created the conditions for open discussion on the rights of the Nagorno-Karabakh Armenians, as well as other issues such as the legacies of Stalinism, ecological concerns, and eventually independence.
+By the beginning of 1988, nearly one million Armenians from several regions of the republic engaged in demonstrations in support of the Karabakh movement, centred on Yerevan's Theater Square (today Freedom Square).